MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/legal/import-tool-license-terms.md

 >   a stand-alone hosted solution for others to use, or transfer the software or
 >   this agreement to any third party.

-**5. EXPORT RESTRICTIONS**.
+**6. EXPORT RESTRICTIONS**.
 You must comply with all domestic and international export laws and regulations that apply to the software, which include restrictions on destinations, end users, and end use.
 For further information on export restrictions, visit <https://aka.ms/exporting>.

-**6. SUPPORT SERVICES**.
+**7. SUPPORT SERVICES**.
 Microsoft is not obligated under this agreement to provide any support services for the software.
 Any support provided is “as is”, “with all faults”, and without warranty of any kind.

-**7. UPDATES**.
+**8. UPDATES**.
 The software may periodically check for updates, and download and install them for you.
 You may obtain updates only from Microsoft or authorized sources.
 Microsoft may need to update your system to provide you with updates.
 You agree to receive these automatic updates without any additional notice.
 Updates may not include or support all existing software features, services, or peripheral devices.
+Any such update may add, remove, or change features of the Dynamics 365 Import Tool (Preview).

-**8. TERMINATION**.
+**9. TERMINATION**.
 Microsoft may suspend your access to the Dynamics 365 Import Tool (Preview) at any time and for any reason immediately on notice.
 Upon termination or suspension, your right to use the Dynamics 365 Import Tool (Preview) stops immediately.
 Either party may also terminate this agreement for